Optimization & Compression

 - Use the smallest texture resolution that looks good

-- Enable progressive loading for large textures
+- [Enable progressive loading](/docs/how-to-guides/optimization/progressive-loading-and-lods) for large textures — loads low-res first, streams full quality on demand.
+Can be [configured per texture](/docs/how-to-guides/optimization/compress-textures#setting-compression-per-texture).

 - Use appropriate [compression format](/docs/how-to-guides/optimization/compress-textures) (ETC1S vs UASTC vs WebP)